-- While the Winter Garden Theatre has been many epic musicals over the last decade, it’s currently home to the smash hit rock musical, School of Rock.
+- While the Winter Garden Theatre has been many epic musicals over the last decade, it’s currently home to Beetlejuice.

-- School of Rock is a multiple Tony nominated show that has found popularity amongst all age groups.
+- Beetlejuice is a show that's quite popular amongst all age groups.
 Given this fact, the average occupancy rate is 75% to 80%.
 Thus, the best seats, i.e. front orchestra and front mezzanine, sell out fast and if you wait for the last moment to book your tickets, you’ll only get average seats.